University of Sheffield: St George's campus

-Given its name to the campus, St George's Church was the first of three commissioners' churches to be built in Sheffield under the Church Building Act 1818.
+St George's Church, after which the campus and quarter are named, was the first of three commissioners' churches to be built in Sheffield under the Church Building Act 1818.
 It was built in the Perpendicular style.
 The church closed in 1981 and was acquired by the university.
 It was converted for use as a lecture theatre in 1994, while the upstairs has been converted for use as student accommodation.